 There’s No Prize for Most Friends or Followers

 Unless you’ve created a social media account specifically for business (in which case it shouldn’t be the same as your personal account), a high number of friends or followers shouldn’t be something you look forward to.
-You are under no obligation to accept every friend request.
+It is even possible to buy twitch followers since you are under no obligation to accept every friend request.
 Reduce your risk of interacting with ill-intentioned persons by carefully vetting every request you receive.
 Do not accept a request from people you do not know in real life.

 Look out for fake accounts.
 Criminals know that you are unlikely to trust an account you don’t know.
 They may scroll through your friend list and create an account with a familiar name.
 They could also use the names of well-known public figures, celebrities and opinion leaders that they know you would be excited to connect with.

 Don’t Login with Your Social Media Account on Third Party Sites

 The single sign-on pandemic is with us.
 Recognizing that most people are tired of having multiple usernames and passwords for different websites, many sites have partnered with social media networks so users can sign in using their social media account.
 On the face of it, this sounds quite convenient.
 But danger lurks.

 Whenever you use your social media account to sign on to a third party site, the social network shares some profile information with the third party site.
 This may include your email address, date of birth, employment details and personal photos.